oktadev/okta-blog/_source/_posts/2022-04-26-webauthn-java.md

 ## Why WebAuthn is the future

 Associating devices with sign-ins provides a powerful tool to make many of the challenges, failures, and abuses of passwords a thing of the past.
 Once initial development is complete, user registration is simpler, more secure, and more sustainable.
 Using the WebAuthn specification, developers can create passwordless applications with an increasingly broad and accessible range of hardware authenticators.

+You can learn more about WebAuthn by testing out our tool [webauthn.me](https://a0.to/webauthnme-okta-blog)

 Check out these posts for more information about WebAuthn: